SAP-archive/iot-edge-samples/predictive-pmml/README.md

 #### SAP Edge Services, cloud edition

 1. Use the SAP Edge Services Policy service, navigate to the Services list and create a new custom service.
-2. Use "RGBSERVICE" for the event topic field (or what you have defined at line 56 of the file src\main\java\com\sap\iot\edgeservices\persistence\sample\PredictiveModule.java
+2. Use "RGBSERVICE" for the event topic field (or what you have defined at line 56 of the file src\main\java\com\sap\iot\edgeservices\predictive\sample\PredictiveModule.java
 3. Use the file /target/PredictiveModel-1.0.0.jar file.
 4. Save it.
 5. Go in the Gateways and Group of Gateways list and search for your gateway in the list